Goodnews-code/good-first-issue-solutions/README.md

-# @collabo-community/good-first-issue-solutions
+# @collabocate-osc/good-first-issue-solutions
 New contributors working on **topic: good first issue** tickets from the community project board are to submit their solutions to this repository.
-Start your contribution journey at **@collabo-community** here: [docs.collabo.community/first-timer-contributor](https://docs.collabo.community/first-timer-contributor)
+Start your contribution journey at **@collabocate-osc** here: [docs.collabo.community/first-timer-contributor](https://docs.collabo.community/first-timer-contributor)

 #